Crayon Shin-chan: The Legend Called Buri Buri 3 Minutes Charge

-Crayon Shin-chan: The Legend Called Buri Buri 3 Minutes Charge (クレヨンしんちゃん 伝説を呼ぶブリブリ 3分ポッキリ大進撃, Kureyon Shinchan: Densetsu o Yobu Buriburi: Sanpun Bokkiri Daishingeki), also known as The Buri Buri 3-minutes Face-Off, is a 2005 anime film.
+Crayon Shin-chan: The Legend Called Buri Buri 3 Minutes Charge (クレヨンしんちゃん 伝説を呼ぶブリブリ 3分ポッキリ大進撃, Kureyon Shinchan: Densetsu o Yobu Buriburi: Sanpun Pokkiri Daishingeki), also known as The Buri Buri 3-minutes Face-Off, is a 2005 anime film.
 It is the 13th film based on the popular comedy manga and anime series Crayon Shin-chan.
 The film was released to theatres on April 16, 2005 in Japan.

 The film was produced by Shin-Ei Animation, the studio behind the main Crayon Shin-chan anime television.
 It was later released on DVD in Japan on November 25, 2005.

 Plot

 One night, a mysterious giant monster appeared in Kasukabe, crushing the Nohara family without a trace.
 This was all a dream dreamt by Shinnosuke while holding a soft vinyl monster, Sirimarudashi.
 After throwing Sirimarudashi, he switches to an action-masked soft vinyl doll and begins to dream another dream.
 In that dream, Shinnosuke joins forces with the action mask to defeat the monster army and rescue Mimiko, who learns "knowledge of justice" from the action mask.

 And in the morning.
 As usual, Misae cooks breakfast, Hiroshi goes to work, and Shinnosuke goes to kindergarten.
 However, as usual, Shinnosuke missed the pick-up bus, and Misae decided to send Shinnosuke to kindergarten by bicycle again.
 Misae, who went home, prepared cup ramen for breakfast, but was tired and just took a nap.

 An object that dances in the air while emitting light from the back of the hanging scroll appears there.
 The illuminant was haunted by the scent of cup ramen and possessed by the Sirimarudashi doll that was lying beside it.
 However, unfortunately, it was witnessed by Misae Nohara.
 The object, which is neither binary nor ternary, explained the situation to Misae Nohara, and said that he was a space-time coordinator, " Miraiman, " who came from the future.
 Originally, he didn't plan to come to the Nohara family, but Miraiman regrets that it was a big deal because he was so hungry that he lost the temptation of cup ramen and was found even when he came here.